Renee Richards does not fit comfortably into a celebratory template, and that is one reason her story lasts.

 That is why the case still reads as modern.
 The arguments around eligibility, sex classification, medical authority, and fairness did not disappear after her victory.
 They changed vocabulary and context, but the basic institutional stress remained.

-The tennis results were real, not symbolic
+The tennis results were competitive, not symbolic

 That matters because it complicates the lazy versions of the debate.
 Richards was not invented by television or courtroom drama.
 She had the tennis to keep the issue alive.